fizzo999/cityExplorer301n22/README.md

 - /location?city=Seattle - a location route to call out to locationIQ and then serve back the lat and long for a city
 - /weather?lat=47.6038321&lon=-122.3300624 - a weather route to get 16day forcast for a city
 - /movies?city=Seattle - a movies route to get movie info(title, release date, movie poster, description) about a city
+- /restaurants?city=Seattle - a reestaurant route to get restaurant info (name, phone number, yelp link, photo, rating) about a city

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->